Jalud: History

 Potsherds from Iron Age II, Hellenistic, Byzantine, Umayyad, Crusader/Ayyubid and Mamluk eras have been found here.

+Jalud is mentioned as "Galuda of Aqraba" in a Jewish marriage certificate of "Elijah, son of Simeon", which was discovered in a cave at Wadi Murabba'at and is dated to 123 CE.
+There's a possibility that merchants from this village had a court in Lod.

 Clermont-Ganneau noted several rock-hewn tombs SSW of the village.
 One he excavated had three arcosolia, and a fully working stone door.

 Ottoman era

 In 1596, Jalud appeared in Ottoman tax registers as being a village in the nahiya of Jabal Qubal in the liwa of Nablus.
 It had a population of 20 households, all Muslim.
 They paid a fixed tax rate of 33.3% on agricultural products, including wheat, barley, summer crops, olive trees, goats and beehives; a total of 22,070 akçe.
 All of the revenues went to a waqf.
 Potsherds from the early Ottoman era have also been found here.

 In 1838 Jalud was counted as a Muslim village in the subdistrict of el-Beitawi, east of Nablus.

 In 1870 French explorer Victor Guérin visited the village, which he found to have about 300 inhabitants.
 In 1882, the PEF's Survey of Western Palestine, (SWP), described Jalud as "a small village on low ground, with olives to the south".